EricFillion/CMPE-327/Documentation/a1/Tests/r2-register.md

 - Validate the existence of a form with attribute action equal to '/register'

-- Create a post request to current url (/register) with a json data object containing testuser's email, name and password.
+- Create a post request to current url (/register) with data containing testuser's email, name and password.

 - Validate that the request returns a status code of 200